christophwille/pscore-playground/ExO206notes.md

 # ExO 2.0.6-preview 3 Tests

-Works on Windows (see [interactive notebook](ExO206tests.ipynb)), works in WSL.
+Works on Windows (see [interactive notebook](ExO206tests.ipynb)), works in WSL, works in Docker.

-Docker has an interesting "quirk" - it creates a remoting module on Connect-ExchangeOnline (doesn't happen in Windows or WSL for that matter)
+No more remoting module is being created on Connect-ExchangeOnline.

 ### Interactive in Container